 I am a McWilliams Postdoctoral Fellow in the McWilliams Center for Cosmology at Carnegie Mellon University.
 My research focuses on testing and constraining deviations from the standard cosmological model, especially modifications to General Relativity, primarily with weak gravitational lensing.
 I am also interested in weak lensing more generally, and have worked on methods to model and mitigate intrinsic alignments.
-I love to examine and validate the standard assumptions of cosmological data analysis.
+I am excited by work that involves examining and validating the standard assumptions of cosmological data analysis.

-I am passionate about improving the inclusion of traditionally under-represented groups in the physical sciences.
+I am passionate about improving inclusivity in the physical sciences.